Pokémon X / Y and Many More Games Are Finally Working!

 The Future of Audio in Citra

 So what is going to happen to the current audio code?
 As you can see, there’s a lot of benefit in both approaches, and we feel they both have a bright future ahead of them.
-HLE audio will almost always remain the preffered choice for users, as it’s much faster and produces very good audio quality, while LLE audio will be an excellent tool for finding and debugging audio issues, as after any last remaining bugs are worked out, it should have near perfect compatibility.
+HLE audio will almost always remain the preferred choice for users, as it’s much faster and produces very good audio quality, while LLE audio will be an excellent tool for finding and debugging audio issues, as after any last remaining bugs are worked out, it should have near perfect compatibility.
 With LLE audio released now, we can use it to take a deeper look at the communication between 3DS and DSP, allowing us to mimic responses from the DSP, and begin researching what each of the bytes of data actually mean.
 We plan to fix any outstanding issues with HLE “fast” audio to support all of the games, and also plan to optimize LLE “accurate” audio so it will be usable at a good framerate!